Nobuyuki Hiyama: Biography

-Training and Debut
+Training and debut

-Due to the lack of financial support from his parents, Hiyama took on his major's scholarship recipient training course to make room in fulfilling his required deeds to give back to his scholarship sponsors, and meeting his basic needs in Tokyo by part-timing at newsagencies delivering newspapers around his neighborhood while his tuition was covered by his grant.
-His daily routine was consisted of a "grueling 3:00am to 9:00pm schedule" between work and voice acting studies which "really grinded his mentality and physicality."
+Due to the lack of financial support from his parents, Hiyama took on his major's scholarship recipient training course to make room in fulfilling his required deeds to give back to his scholarship sponsors.
+He met his basic needs in Tokyo by part-timing at newsagencies delivering newspapers around his neighborhood, while his tuition was covered by his grant.
+His daily routine consisted of a "grueling 3:00am to 9:00pm schedule" between work and voice acting studies, which "really grinded his mentality and physicality."

 Upon his graduation from Tokyo Announce Gakuin, Hiyama continued his performance training under his alma mater's homeroom instructor via Arts Vision's Nihon Narration Engi Kenkyujyo (Japan Narration Performing Arts Research Center), and was scouted by Arts Vision's group of managers while he was rehearsing for his first stage performance.

-Debuted as a Mummy in the OVA version of the original Kaiketsu Zorori anime in 1989, Hiyama spent most of his beginner years continued to deliver newspapers, while also continued his performance training whenever he did not receive voice-acting cases to work.
-He also noted to have part-timed as a security guard for a short while, and mentioned how he deliberately hid his face in case his colleagues spot him out during a period where he has to overlook a construction site near his recording studio.
+Debuting as a mummy in the OVA version of the original Kaiketsu Zorori anime in 1989, Hiyama spent most of his beginner years continuing to deliver newspapers, while also continuing his performance training whenever he did not receive voice-acting cases to work.
+He was also noted to have part-timed as a security guard for a time, and mentioned how he deliberately hid his face in case his colleagues saw him during a period where he had to overlook a construction site near his recording studio.

-Career Breakthrough
+Career breakthrough

-Hiyama received his first official role as the principal villain character, Syndrome in Chikyuu SOS Soreike Kororin, a 1992 environmentalist anime television program spanning a half-year recording schedule.
-With his Kororin gig ending and worrying where his next paycheck will be, he received his agency's call to audition for YuYu Hakusho.
-According to his commentary within Yu Yu Hakusho's Blu-ray release, he first auditioned solely for the role of Kurama, he then tried again for Hiei upon receiving the notice for Yu Yu Hakusho's second round of audition, with the latter becoming his most iconic breakthrough character.
+Hiyama's first official role was as the principal villain character Syndrome in Chikyuu SOS Soreike Kororin, a 1992 environmentalist anime television program spanning a half-year recording schedule.
+With his Kororin gig ending and worrying where his next paycheck would be, he received his agency's call to audition for YuYu Hakusho.
+According to his commentary within Yu Yu Hakusho's Blu-ray release, he first auditioned solely for the role of Kurama before trying again for Hiei upon receiving the notice for Yu Yu Hakusho's second round of audition, with the latter becoming his most iconic breakthrough character.